-At current rates of progress it may take more than 200 years to close the economic gender gap globally.
-Although many countries are ideally poised to maximize women’s economic potential, they are currently failing to reap the returns from their investment in female education.
+At current rates of progress, it may take another 202 years to close the economic gender gap globally.
+Although many countries are well-placed to maximize women’s economic potential, they are failing to reap the returns from their investment in female education.
 In addition, too few countries are preparing to meet the challenges and harness the gender parity opportunities posed by the changing nature of work.

 Gender Parity Task Forces generate collaborations between public and private sector stakeholders with the capacity to bring more women into the economy.
 The Task Forces commit to better understanding the barriers to female economic participation and progress, to collaboratively exploring and implementing solutions, and to providing a neutral platform for dialogue and action.
 In particular, the Task Forces focus on increasing the number of women in the workforce, supportng women to progress into management and leadership positions and narrowing the gender wage gap.